ceenguyeen/ceenguyeen.github.io/_posts/2021-01-29-Prisons-Markdown.md

 Based on my analysis, the new financial aid program implemented by state prisons does not effectively prevent recidivism.
 When looking at different characteristics and their impact on recidivism, I found that whether or not a convict received financial aid following their release did not have a significant effect.
 Instead, I found that the number of weeks the convict was employed during the 52 weeks in which they were released, was a more effective preventative measure in comparison to financial aid.
 Therefore, my recommendation is to stop the financial aid program and implement a program that helps released convicts find gainful employment.
 The state prisons can do this by re-allocating the financial aid funds to help released convicts find employment, some potential ideas include:

-•	Subsidizing fees for certifications required for employment, an example would include fees for the Ontario College of Trades. o	Certificate of Qualification Exam (Ontario College of Trades) = $150
+•	Subsidizing fees for certifications required for employment (ex.
+Ontario College of Trades).

 •	Creating partnerships with employers who will hire ex-convicts by subsidizing pay.

-•	Creating programs that help convicts develop skills for employment, some examples would include filling out job applications, navigating job boards, and creating a resume.
+•	Creating programs that help convicts develop skills for employment.

 The effects of financial aid in comparison to employment can be further illustrated in this chart where I took an average convict (age 25 with less than high school education and 3 prior convictions) and predicted the probability of them re-offending after being released depending on whether they received financial aid and the number of weeks they were employed.
 Note that predictions using this model are made with 73% accuracy.